Buraco: Course of Play

 After a player draws, the player can meld for more points by putting any new runs onto the table and adding cards onto their own team's runs already on the table.
 A player may only meld during their turn.
-Once a card is melded into a run, it may not be moved into a different run or picked up and placed into a player's hand.
-However, wildcards may be moved within a run.
+Once a card is melded, it may not be moved into a different run or picked up and placed into a player's hand.
+However, wildcards may be moved within a meld.